 - literature, cinema, and the arts

 - political institutions, elections, governance

 - global city, popular culture, tourism, urban development, environment

 - inequality, poverty, gender, class, ethnicity and race, sexuality

 As the only academic association promoting Hong Kong Studies that is inter-institutional and interdisciplinary, SHKS offers a unique platform for scholarly exchanges and professional community formations.
 Our annual meetings, to be held every year at the end of June, feature academic paper presentations, author-meets-critic sessions, keynote addresses and roundtable discussions on topics related to Hong Kong Studies.

 Eligibility: Scholars and graduate students at any stage of their professional careers and at any local or overseas university are welcome to submit paper abstracts (max.
 250 words) or panel abstracts (max.
 500 words).
-Deadline of submission is January 31, 2020.
-Authors and panel organizers whose abstracts are selected will be contacted by SHKS no later than February 15, 2020.
+Authors and panel organizers whose abstracts are selected will be contacted by SHKS no later than March 1, 2020.
 Full papers are due June 1, 2020 to allow adequate time for invited discussants to read and prepare comments.

 With permission from authors, papers presented at the Annual Meeting will be archived on SHKS website.